Computer Control MCP server

 }

-Note: Running uvx computer-control-mcp@latest for the first time will download Python dependencies (approximately 70MB), which may take some time.
-It's recommended to run this in a terminal before using it as an MCP server.
+Note: When running for the first time, this method will download Python dependencies (around 70MB) which may take some time.
+It's recommended to run this in a terminal before using it with MCP.

 Using Pip

-Alternatively, you can install it globally using pip:
+Alternatively, you can install the package globally using pip:

 pip install computer-control-mcp